 We can’t just drop our brilliant ideas into the existing organization, sit back and wait until they deliver the value we want.

-In this mini guide, you will discover the three steps (or phases) of a best-in-class innovation process and learn how to manage the innovation process the right way.
+In this mini guide about disruptive innovation , you will discover the three steps (or stages) of a best-in-class innovation process.
+And learn how to manage the innovation process the right way.

 - Innovation process definition

 - Innovation process model